sinclairzx81/threadbox/readme.md

 ## Thread

-The `Thread` decorator marks a class as threadable and allows it to be spawned as a worker thread.
+The `Thread` decorator registers a class as threadable which allows it to be spawned in a worker thread.
 When spawned, the host thread will be able to execute any function available on the class.
 The class may additionally implement an optional `dispose()` function that will be invoked when the host thread terminates the worker.

 ```typescript
 import { Thread } from '@sinclair/threadbox'